 This is why our program is focused on teaching more about nutrition overall, such as an understanding of carbs, protein and fats and how they affect metabolism and fat storage.
 We also teach about the best sources of nutrition, appropriate portion control and related education that results in gradual weight loss that stays off.

 Note: Many weight loss medications aren’t currently covered by insurance.
-However, there are medications available that help people lose weight through reducing nutrient/fat absorption, reducing appetite (affects the gut and/or the brain), or slowing digestion to help you feel full.
+However, there are medications available that help people lose weight.
+This happens through reducing nutrient/fat absorption, reducing appetite (affects the gut and/or the brain), or slowing digestion to help you feel full.
 Medication has its place, but we really focus on lifestyle changes for long term success.

 Weight loss techniques we don’t recommend

 These are methods that have been around for a while or keep resurfacing.
 I don’t recommend them because they either don’t work or can cause health problems.

 - The juicing trend.
 While juice may be full of vitamins, it’s also often high in sugars (even natural ones) and can raise your blood sugar quickly, leaving you hungry soon after.
 You’re better off eating an orange that has fiber content than drinking orange juice.